Carprofen for Dogs - Everything You Need To Know!

 Carprofen helps your dog rest and heal more effectively after surgery by alleviating pain and discomfort.
 It also minimizes the stress and anxiety associated with postoperative recovery.
 It helps your pet return to normal activities quicker.

-In a study evaluating the acceptance of carprofen chewable tablets among dogs found that 73.0% of the dogs voluntarily accepted Rimadyl tablets, while 70.3% accepted Carprieve tablets.
+In one crossover palatability acceptance of carprofen chewable tablets study in 37 healthy dogs, 73.0% voluntarily accepted Rimadyl and 70.3% accepted Carprieve.
 (Source)

 This indicates a high level of palatability for both formulations among the canine participants, suggesting that dogs willingly consume these medications when offered.